reecemartin/musicdoctor/README.md

 # musicdoctor
-A Java Program for recommending music
+A Python Program for recommending music